EricThomson/deepglue/docs/api.md

-# Deep Glue API reference
+# Deep Glue API Reference
 This section provides an API reference for the main functions in `deepglue`.

--- under construction --
+This means that it basically renders the docstrings directly from the different modules.

+Note Deep Glue is pre-alpha, a rapidly changing work in progress.

+## File Utilities

+::: deepglue.file_utils